apollographql/apollo/docs/source/intro/platform.md

 * A [**GraphQL schema**](https://www.apollographql.com/docs/apollo-server/schema/schema/) that specifies all of the types and fields available in your graph
 * A collection of [**resolvers**](https://www.apollographql.com/docs/apollo-server/data/resolvers/) that specify how to populate each field of your schema with data from your back-end data sources

 You can deploy Apollo Server to any hosted or serverless environment.
-It supports a variety of popular [Node.js middleware](https://www.apollographql.com/docs/apollo-server/integrations/middleware/).
+It supports a variety of popular [Node.js middleware](https://www.apollographql.com/docs/apollo-server/integrations/middleware/) and works seamlessly with TypeScript.

-And if you want your data graph to use a [federated architecture](#federate-your-graph-with-apollo-federation), Apollo Server includes extension libraries that enable it to act as every component of that architecture.

 ### Build incrementally